-A double-skinned head shell (A) with a rotor (B) is fitted with a choice of cutting flails.
+A head shell (A) with a rotor (B) is fitted with a choice of cutting flails.
 This is driven by a hydraulic motor (C) mounted within the envelope of the head.
 An adjustable nose (D) is fitted to minimise the effect of any thrown objects.
 A hydraulic cylinder (E) rotates the head about the outer boom arm (F).
 The outer boom is fixed.
 A hydraulic cylinder (G) varies the reach of the booms in an almost straight line due to the effect of the parallel arm (H).
 The first boom (I) is fitted with a pad (J) to close the booms together for safe, controlled, transportation.
 A hydraulic cylinder (K) rotates the rocker (L) and thus lifts and lowers the head and booms.
-A hydraulic cylinder (M) rotates the pillar (N) to give forward and rearward slew and a safety breakback action.
-Gearboxes, pumps and controls (O) use a fully independent (twin pump) oil supply from the large hydraulic tank (P) to operate the aforementioned cylinders and motor, which are protected from contamination by a return filter (Q).
+A hydraulic cylinder (M) rotates the pillar (N) to give forward and rearward slew and a safety breakback action for 400 models.
+300 models do not have hydraulic cylinder (M) or pillar (N) as the head and arms are unable to be rotated to a position behind the tractor.
+300 models have a mechanical break away (S).
+The Gearboxes, pumps and controls (O) use a fully independent (twin pump) oil supply from the large hydraulic tank (P) to operate the aforementioned cylinders and motor, which are protected from contamination by a return filter (Q).
 A guard (R) covers and helps to protect the hydraulic components.